apache/aurora/docs/reference/configuration.md

 ### mesos Namespace

-The `mesos` namespace contains variables which relate to the `mesos` slave which launched the task.
+The `mesos` namespace contains variables which relate to the `mesos` agent which launched the task.
 The `instance` variable can be used to distinguish between Task replicas.